-- 25. (a) Upon notice being given of an election and until 1:00 p.m. on the 21st day before - the last day of voting for the general election, the Chief Returning Officer shall receive nominations in the prescribed form. - (b) If the number of nominations filed for an office and certified under section 34 is less than the number of persons to be elected to the office, additional nominations

-- may be filed between 9 a.m. on the 20th day before last day of voting and 2 p.m. on the 15th day before the last day of voting. (subsection added March 8, 2023) - (c) If at the close of the additional nomination period under subsection (b), a By-Election or an appointment process under part 11 shall be held to fill the office.
+- 25. (a) Upon the issuance of notice of an election and until 1:00 p.m. on the Tuesday before Winter Reading Week for a General Election, or the 21st day before the last day of voting for a by-election, the Chief Returning Officer shall receive nominations in the prescribed form. - (b) If the number of certified nominations for an office is fewer than the number of positions to be elected, additional nominations may be filed on such dates and times as determined by the Chief Returning Officer. - (c) If at the close of the additional nomination period under subsection (b), a By-Election or an appointment process under part 11 shall be held to fill the office.
 In case that the minimum number of Directors are not elected, and the Board is not able to meet in time to call a membership meeting, the Secretary of the Board shall have the authority to call a member meeting in accordance with Part 11 of this policy. (subsection added March 8, 2023)

-$Prescribed\ form-Nominations$
+Prescribed form - Nominations

-- 26. A nomination paper shall contain the following information: - (a) the Candidates name, date of birth, student number, email address, phone number, and mailing address; - (b) Any other name by which the candidate is commonly known by which the candidate wishes to be known on the ballot paper; - (c) A statement that the candidate consents to the nomination and agrees to be bound by this policy; - (d) A consent that the candidate agrees to the disclose of eligibility information to determine eligibility in accordance with the by-laws; - (e) For Executive Officers, endorsements baring the name, student number, and signatures of at least 20 and not more than 50 qualified electors; - (f) For Directors, endorsement baring the name, student number, and signatures of at least 10 and not more than 30 qualified electors within the class of membership the candidate wish to represent; and - (g) For the signatures under subsection (e) and (f) the declaration of the witness of those signatures that the signatures were original and for the person to who the name was written. - (h) In the event of the closure of the campus due to emergency, or other circumstances, the Elections Committee may waive the requirements of subsection (e) and (f).
+- 26. A nomination paper shall contain the following information: - (a) the Candidates name, date of birth, student number, email address, phone number, and mailing address; - (b) Any other name by which the candidate is commonly known by which the candidate wishes to be known on the ballot paper; - (c) A statement that the candidate consents to the nomination and agrees to be bound by this policy; - (d) A consent that the candidate agrees to the disclose of eligibility information to determine eligibility in accordance with the by-laws;

+- (e) For Executive Officers, endorsements baring the name, student number, and signatures of at least 20 and not more than 50 qualified electors; - (f) For Directors, endorsement baring the name, student number, and signatures of at least 10 and not more than 30 qualified electors within the class of membership the candidate wish to represent; and - (g) For the signatures under subsection (e) and (f) the declaration of the witness of those signatures that the signatures were original and for the person to who the name was written. - (h) In the event of the closure of the campus due to emergency, or other circumstances, the Elections Committee may waive the requirements of subsection (e) and (f).